 At Harvey Mudd, I teach the introductory computer science courses (CS 5 Green and Black), Algorithms, advanced topics courses in algorithms and computational complexity theory, and contribute to the introductory computational biology course.
 I have also taught at UIUC (discrete mathematics), MIT (algorithms), and Caltech (CS 2).

 My research addresses algorithmic issues in computational biology and, in particular, the problem of reconciling pairs of evolutionary trees such as gene trees and species trees and pairs of species trees (e.g., parasites and hosts).

+I serve on the Executive Committee of the Computing Research Association (CRA).
 I served as co-chair of the Computing Research Association Education Committee (CRA-E) from 2011-2017.
 I have served multiple terms on the Computing Community Consortium (CCC).
 At Harvey Mudd, I have served on the Reappointment, Promotion, and Tenure Committee; the Faculty Executive Committee; and the Department Chairs Committee.

 Harvey Mudd College has a proud tradition of pranking.
 I strive to do my part in maintaining this tradition.